 First, hand out a list of every participant and emoticons available in the competition.
 Players must guess the five emojis used by other players most often.
 Participants take screenshots from their Slack profile or other messaging application and check the results.

-We sincerely hope that the list above was helpful and that you are able to choose a couple of suitable activities for your event.
+We sincerely hope that the list above was helpful and that you are able to choose a couple of suitable activities for your event in the metaverse.

 Interested?
 Sign up for a free demo right now.